Lorraine Copeland

-Lorraine Copeland (born Elizabeth Lorraine Adie, 1921April 2013) was a British archaeologist specialising in the Palaeolithic period of the Near East.
-She was a secret agent with the Special Operations Executive during World War II.
+Lorraine Copeland (née Elizabeth Lorraine Adie; 19 May 1921 – 27 April 2013) was a British archaeologist specialising in the Palaeolithic period of the Near East.
+She was a secret agent with the Special Operations Executive during the Second World War.

 Early life

-In 1921, Copeland was born as Elizabeth Lorraine Adie in Edinburgh, Scotland.
-Her father was a neurosurgeon on Harley Street in London, and she was privately educated at Wycombe Abbey girls' school in Buckinghamshire.
+Elizabeth Lorraine Adie was born May 19, 1921, in Marylebone, London.
+Her father, William John Adie (1886–1935), an Australian-born British physician and neurologist known for describing the Adie syndrome and narcolepsy.
+He practiced medicine in London on Harley Street.
+Elizabeth Lorraine Adie was privately educated at Wycombe Abbey girls' school in High Wycombe, Buckinghamshire.

-Special Operations Executive
+Special operations executive

 Copeland worked for British Intelligence during the Second World War, in the Special Operations Executive.
-She met her American husband, Miles Copeland, Jr., during this period, when he was based in the UK undertaking counter-intelligence for the US Army Counter Intelligence Corps.
+She met her American husband, Miles Copeland Jr., during this period, when he was based in the UK undertaking counter-intelligence for the US Army Counter Intelligence Corps.
 They married on 25 September 1942 and soon afterwards Miles' work took them to the Near East, particularly Syria, Lebanon and Egypt, and it was whilst in this area that Copeland first developed her interest in archaeology.
+They held a church wedding September 25, 1943, at Holy Trinity Church, near Harley Street, London.